Friday, 2 December 2016

 056. A Tale Of Three Old Havelis of Punjab (Haveli Bara Dari of Sardar Gurmukh Singh Ji)

-The first haveli was discovered by me on 23 August, 2015, near Mandi Bahauddin.
-I was going to Chillianwala and due to a wrong turn I came on this road.
-Monsoon season was on its peak and there was just one colour all around and that was green.
-While enjoying beautiful scenes (but suffering horrible humidity in my rickety a quarter century old car), this haveli just beside the road, caught my eyes.
-We met a young man near the haveli and he told us that the real owners were not living in it and they were just caretakers.
+We met a young man near the haveli who told us that the real owners were no longer living there and that they were just caretakers.
 He happily allowed us to enter the haveli, which is nearly abandoned and in poor condition.
-He did not know anything about the history of this haveli.
-But the style of the construction shows that it was built in the early decades of the 20th century.
-The most beautiful thing about the haveli is its location, which is situated in open fields and gives an impressive look.
-It is located near Chak Basawa, at 32°34'35.79"N, 73°34'9.87"E.
+He didn’t know anything about its history, but the style of construction suggests that it was built in the early decades of the 20th century.
+The most beautiful feature of the haveli is its location, situated in open fields, it presents an impressive sight.

 A view of the haveli.
 23.08.2015.